JamesLavin/sync_repos/README.md

 7) To view the log file produced by any `SyncRepos` run (which contains additional debugging information not displayed by default), visit `~/.sync_repos/logs/`.
 Log files are timestamped like `~/.sync_repos/logs/sync_repos_20191017133716`

-NOTE: The current behavior is to halt on the first failure, but I intend to change the default behavior to attempt to sync each repo, regardless of what happens while attempting to sync other repos.
+NOTE: The current behavior is to attempt to sync every repo, regardless of what happens while attempting to sync other repos.
+I may add an option to halt on any failure.

 NOTE: This should work on Linux & Mac machines.
 I have no idea about Windows.